LuluwaM/AI-Task3/README.md

 # AI-Task3
 Task 3: Using object recognition technology by Teachable Machines to identify objects the robot can meet.
+We have two classes that are trained and tested.

 -First class: